Statistics of Base Polytopes in F-theory: Introduction

 Interestingly, if we treat the number of vertices $m$ as a random variable, we find that the number of samplings with a given $m$ obeys an approximate Gaussian distribution.
 As a consequence, the $\log$ of the redundancy factor also obeys a Gaussian distribution to high accuracy.
 We check this phenomenon in different Monte Carlo samplings for different $d$ later.

-For the set of 3d boxes in which we sample the base polytopes, we generate a list of 4553 ``maximal'' boxes $\mc{B}$ that can be thought as the dual of ``minimal'' $\mc{G}$-polytopes (without proving their completeness).
-The minimal $\mc{G}$-polytopes can be thought as starting points of blow-ups in the minimal model of toric threefold bases, which can be smooth, and they are listed in the attached file ``3d-G-polytopes.txt''.
-In this way, any base polytope $\Delta_b$ in the box $\mc{B}$ with origin contained in the interior of $\Delta_b$ corresponds to a valid compact F-theory base at finite distance in moduli space\footnote{For the cases with infinite distance, see \cite{Grimm:2018ohb,Lee:2021usk,Alvarez-Garcia:2023gdd,Alvarez-Garcia:2023qqj,Chen:2024cvc} for recent developments using emergent extra dimension or strings.}.
+For the set of 3d boxes in which we sample the base polytopes, we generate a list of 4553 ``maximal'' boxes $\mc{B}$ that can be thought as the dual of ``minimal'' $\mc{G}$-polytopes (without proving their completeness), defined as \be \mc{B}=\{v|\langle u,v\rangle\geq -6\ ,\ u\in\mc{G}\}\,. \ee The minimal $\mc{G}$-polytopes can be thought as starting points of blow-ups in the minimal model of toric threefold bases, which can be smooth\footnote{The list of these polytopes can be found on \href{https://doi.org/10.5281/zenodo.17761959}{https://doi.org/10.5281/zenodo.17761959} in 3d/3d-G-polytopes.txt.}.
+In this way, any base polytope $\Delta_b$ in the box $\mc{B}$ with origin contained in the interior of $\Delta_b$ corresponds to a valid compact F-theory base at finite distance in moduli space\footnote{For the cases with infinite distance, see \cite{Grimm:2018ohb,Lee:2021usk,Alvarez-Garcia:2023gdd,Alvarez-Garcia:2023qqj,Chen:2024cvc} for recent developments using emergent extra dimensions or strings.}.
+A similar construction of ``maximal'' polytopes was used in \cite{Avram:1997rs} to classify reflexive polytopes.

 For detailed data analysis, we choose four different boxes denoted as $\mc{B}_6(p,q)$ that are (six times) dual to $\mc{G}$-polytopes with vertices $\{(1,0,0),(0,1,0),(0,0,1),(-1,-p,-q)\}$.
 One of them is the one containing the toric threefold base with the largest $h^{1,1}$\footnote{We compute $h^{1,1}$ of the toric base in this paper by taking the number of primitive lattice points $\vec{v}_i\in\Delta_b$, and then subtracting the number of linear relations, which is equal to the dimension of the base polytope.}, with vertices \be \mc{B}_6(84,516)=\{(3606,-6,-6)\ ,\ (-6,37,-6)\ ,\ (-6,-6,1)\ ,\ (-6,-6,-6)\}\,, \ee while the other three boxes are $\mc{B}_6(21,129)$, $\mc{B}_6(42,258)$ and $\mc{B}_6(63,387)$.
 The number of base polytopes inside each of these boxes is estimated to be $\sim 10^{85}$.